mcellteam/mcell_qrg/README.md

     * The official ReST reference guide: http://docutils.sourceforge.net/docs/user/rst/quickref.html
     * Sphinx specific syntax: http://sphinx-doc.org/markup/index.html
-* Install sphinx.
-    * For Debian/Ubuntu machines use this command:
-        * apt-get install python-sphinx
 * Follow this tutorial, which will briefly explain how Sphinx projects work: http://sphinx-doc.org/tutorial.html
 * The current implementation of the QRG uses a lot of grid tables which can be